Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Data

+Our work builds upon the analysis from \citetalias{Kim_2022_environmental_dep} and uses the exact same datasets to characterize the timescales associated with the evolution of GMCs based on their CO and H$\alpha$ observations.
 As a proxy to trace the cold molecular gas, we use the CO(2-1) maps which were observed as part of the PHANGS-ALMA survey \citep{Leroy_2021_phang_alma}.
 Data reduction is described in detail in \cite{Leroy_CO_phangs_2021}.
 In this study, we used the maps resulting from a combination of 12-m, 7-m, and total power antennas of ALMA.
 The maps have a resolution of $\sim$1\arcsec, resulting in a physical scale of $\sim$25-180~pc for the galaxies considered here.
 We use the first public release version of moment-0 maps generated with an inclusive signal masking scheme to ensure a high detection completeness (the `broad' masking scheme; see \citealt{Leroy_2021_phang_alma}), at native resolution.